el2718/FastQSL2/README.md

 ```bash
 chmod u+x demo_charge4.sh
 ```
-then just submit it in a terminal by
+then submit it in a terminal by
 ```bash
 nohup ./demo_charge4.sh > verbose_demo.txt 2>&1 &
 ```